Khan/projects/bitzee/README.md

-#Khan/Projects#
+#Bit-zee Bot Code#

-This repository contains code and documentation for Khan Academy Projects, including the soon to be famous Bit-zee Bot.
+This project contains code and documentation for the Khan Academy Bit-zee Bot project.